 - The Witches– I remember reading this book in 4th grade, and it was awesome, we had many discussions about The Witches movie night

-- Inkheart– Cornelia Funke is another of the authors who I love her world-building
+- Inkheart– Cornelia Funke is another of the authors who I love her world-building movie

-- Book Thief
+- Book Thief movie